 University of Birmingham

-The conference will be held at the University of Birmingham.
+The conference will be held at the University of Birmingham in the Aston Webb building.
 The facilities are set in and around the historic red-brick buildings of the University of Birmingham, on a peaceful, leafy campus only 2 miles south of Birmingham city centre.

 The University’s website provides excellent directions on how to get to the venue – a summary is provided below.